Yandex Cloud

 • --memory: Amount of RAM.

-• --source-path: Path to the ZIP archive containing the function code and relevant dependencies.
+• --source-path: Path to the ZIP archive with the function code and required dependencies.

 • --service-account-id: Service account ID.
-The service account needs the storage.viewer role to read from the bucket or the storage.uploader role to both read and write.
+The service account needs the storage.viewer role for bucket read access or the storage.uploader role for both read and write access.

 • type: Mounted storage type.
 For a bucket, the value is always object-storage.

 • mount-point: Mount point.
-Use this path to access the directory the bucket will be mounted to: /function/storage/<mount_point>.
+The directory with the mounted bucket will be accessible at /function/storage/<mount_point>.

 • bucket: Bucket name.

-• prefix: Bucket directory that will be mounted to the function.
+• prefix: Bucket folder that will be mounted to the function.
 Skip this field or leave it empty to mount the entire bucket.

 • mode: Bucket mount mode, ro (read-only) or rw (read and write).

-To mount several buckets to a function at the same time, set the --mount parameter as many times as you need.
+To mount several buckets to a function at the same time, specify --mount as many times as you need.

 With Terraform, you can quickly create a cloud infrastructure in Yandex Cloud and manage it using configuration files.
 These files store the infrastructure description written in HashiCorp Configuration Language (HCL).
 If you change the configuration files, Terraform automatically detects which part of your configuration is already deployed, and what should be added or removed.